garnetred/free-medium/README.md

 # Free Medium

+## Note - As of July 26, 2023, this browser extension has been deprecated.
+Medium now requires users to log in to view member-only stories, which prevents this browser extension from working.

 ## Abstract
 This browser extension allows users to access member-only Medium articles for free.
 Unfortunately this browser extension does not work for custom domains - see "next steps" for more details.